The Great Giving Up

 My wife’s coworker got the jab,

-A day later, BOOM, dead.
+a day later, BOOM, DEAD.

 My nose feels like it might bleed.